What is water?

 Properties of Water

-A glance of earth taken from space will depict it blue in color.
-This blue color is actually water, the major part of the earth is covered with water.
+A glance of earth taken from space will depict it blue.
+This blue colour is actually water, the major part of the earth is covered with water.
 We need water for almost everything, for example- drinking, bathing, cooking etc and therefore we should know about the properties of water.
 65 % human body is composed of water.
 Water is essential for the survival of life on earth.
 Water is distributed unevenly on the earth’s surface.
 It forms a major solvent and dissolves almost every polar solute.
-So let us have a look at its properties and understand the reason for its significance:
+So, let us have a look at its properties and understand the reason for its significance:

 Physical properties of water

-Water is colorless and tasteless liquid.
-The molecules of water have extensive hydrogen bonds resulting to unusual properties in the condensed form.
+Water is a colourless and tasteless liquid.
+The molecules of water have extensive hydrogen bonds resulting in unusual properties in the condensed form.
 This also leads to high melting and boiling points.
-As compared to other liquids, water has a higher specific heat, thermal conductivity, surface tension, dipole moment etc. These properties form the reason for its significance in the biosphere.
+As compared to other liquids, water has a higher specific heat, thermal conductivity, surface tension, dipole moment, etc. These properties form the reason for its significance in the biosphere.
 Water is an excellent solvent and therefore it helps in the transportation of ions and molecules required for metabolism.
 It has a high latent heat of vaporization which helps in the regulation of body temperature.